Selishtë

 Selishtë is a village and a former municipality in the Dibër County, northeastern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Dibër.
 The population at the 2011 census was 1,605.
+The municipal unit consists of the villages Selishtë, Kacni, Lukan, Murrë, Qafë-Murrë and Selishtë e Sipërme.
 The toponym is Slavic (Selište).

 A rudimentary chrome mine functions in the village.
-It makes the headlines occasionally due to the occasional death of miners in accidents.
+It makes the headlines occasionally due to the death of miners in accidents.